-Kate is a PhD student studying cancer evolution using statistical and computational methods.
-Her background is in pure mathematics (BSc) and statistics (MSc).
-She joined the lab in October 2015 to commence her studies.
+I am a PhD student studying cancer evolution using statistical and computational methods.
+My background is in pure mathematics (BSc) and statistics (MSc).
+I joined the lab in October 2015 to commence my studies.

 I obtained an MSci in Biochemistry from the University of Glasgow in 2018.
 In October 2018 I joined the labs of Dr Michael Hubank and Professor Andrea Sottoriva to investigate the use of liquid biopsy to monitor clonal frequency and emergence of resistance mutations in paediatric cancers.